 In this template you have to fill in required fields too and after that you can create the requirement:

-You can define more detail information about functionality of emerging application and its better development.
+Here you can define more detailed information regarding the functionalities of an emerging application and its better development.

-The function are situated on the right side of the requirements list.
-For all function except Delete you will see similar template like in creation of the requirement.
+These functionalities are located on the right side of the requirement list.
+For all functionalities except for Delete, you’ll see a template similar to the one used when creating a requirement.

-- Add child requirement looks like blue plus and its form is equal to the form for create child requirement.
+- The functionality to add child requirement looks like a blue plus and its form is the same as the child requirement creation form.

-- Clone requirement is same like the template for creating the requirement but with pre-filled fields (you just need to fill in the name and change some information if you need).
+- Cloning a requirement has the same form as the requirement creation, but in addition there are some pre-filled fields (just fill in the name and change some information if you need).

-- Edit form is same as well only there you have two extra rows – the difference & type of change.
-This fields have to be filled if you change important information about requirement.
+- The edit form is also the same; there are just two additional lines – the difference and the type of change.
+These fields must be filled in if you change important requirement information.